tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

       * This template only has one footer so you need to create your own CSS to hide the common elements.

   This is not the only task the code can perform.
-I can move or copy anything that you can express with a [jQuery selector][10].
+It can move or copy anything that you can express with a [jQuery selector][10].

 ## Settings Examples